Does Car Insurance Cover Damage I Cause to Other Vehicles?

 Do You Pay a Deductible When Liability Coverage Pays for Another Vehicle?

-No. You don't pay a deductible when your liability coverage pays for damage to another driver's vehicle.
-Deductibles apply only to first-party coverages (collision and comprehensive), which pay for damage to your own vehicle.
-When your liability coverage handles the other driver's repairs, your insurer pays directly from the first dollar up to your policy limit.
+No. Deductibles apply only to collision and comprehensive coverage, which pay for damage to your own vehicle.
+When your liability coverage handles the other driver's repairs, your insurer pays from the first dollar up to your policy limit.

 Your deductible does apply if you want your own vehicle repaired through your collision coverage after an at-fault accident.
 If your collision deductible is $500 and your repair estimate is $3,200, you pay $500 and your insurer covers $2,700.
-Check your declarations page or the coverage summary in your insurer's mobile app to confirm your deductible amount.
+Check your declarations page or your insurer's app to confirm your deductible amount before you call.

-One exception worth noting: if the accident involves uninsured motorist property damage coverage in states that require a deductible for that coverage, you may pay a smaller deductible (typically $100 to $250) before that separate coverage starts.
+One exception: in states that require a deductible for uninsured motorist property damage, you may pay a smaller deductible before that separate coverage starts.
+The range is $100 to $250.

 Should You File a Claim When You Cause Damage to Another Vehicle?